irvinlim/acf-recaptcha/readme.txt

 You can find more information on Google's No-CAPTCHA reCAPTCHA [here](https://www.google.com/recaptcha/intro/index.html).

-This plugin does not require CuRL to be enabled on your server.
+This plugin does not require cURL to be enabled on your server.

 = Compatibility =